Astorgosuchus: Description

 Based on the cranial remains, Astorgosuchus is inferred to have been a large bodied, blunt-snouted crocodyloid.
-The skull length has been estimated to be around 80 to 91 cm for UM-DB-LCJ1-01 and NHMUK R.5266.
+The skull length has been estimated to be around 80 to 91 cm for UM-DB-LCJ1-01 and NHMUK R.5266, respectively.
 These estimates were the result of a regression equation based on 13 living species of the genus Crocodylus, based on the width of the mandible at the level of the largest dentary alveoli.
 Modern crocodilians have a head to body ratio of 1:7, with older individuals having proportionally bigger bodies with a ratio of 1:8.
-Based on the estimated skull length Martin, et al. estimated Astorgosuchus to have reached a total body length of 6.4 to 7.3 meters.
-When using the proportions of the largest known saltwater crocodile individuals (1:8.8), this would result in a total body length of 7 to 8 meters.
+Based on the estimated skull length Martin, et al. estimated Astorgosuchus specimens UM-DB-LCJ1-01 and NHMUK R.5266 to have reached a total body length of 6.4 to 7.3 meters, respectively.
+When using the proportions of the largest known saltwater crocodile individuals (1:8.8), this would result in a total body length of 7 to 8 meters, respectively.
 While those estimates should be treated with caution due to the lack of postcranial remains or even complete crania, the resulting estimates would be in line with sizes obtained by a variety of prehistoric crocodilian genera.

 Astorgosuchus had a short and broad snout, being only twice as long as wide.
 The 5th maxillary tooth is the biggest tooth of the maxilla.
 The rostrum appears constricted due to a notch present between the premaxilla and maxilla that would accommodate the enlarged 11th dentary tooth when the jaws are closed.
 The external nares extend much further posteriorly than in modern crocodilians, reaching as far back as the enlarged 5th maxillary tooth.
 The nasal bone contributes to the nares and the skull preserves swollen and rugose (wrinkled) prominences located on the lacrimals, premaxillae and the anterior portion of the nasal.
 The lacrimals do not contribute to the orbital margins.

 The mandibular symphysis encompasses the first seven dentary alveoli.
 The lateral surface of the dentary is profusely ornamented with deep circular foramina which continue on the ventral surface, however more sparsely and larger in size.
 The mandibular rostrum is slightly longer than wide, giving it a spoon-like shape.
 The splenials are fused and penetrate the mandibular rostrum up to the level of the 6th dentary alveoli.
 All dentary alveoli are nearly circular in shape, with the 1st dentary tooth being procumbent and anteriodorsally oriented.
 The 3rd, 4th and 5th dentary teeth are contiguous with the 4th being the largest dentary tooth followed by a diminutive 5th dentary tooth.